PdxCodeGuild/PythonFullStack1/1_Python/labs/projects/rain_data/rain.md

 * The specific date with the most rain.
 * The year with the most rain.

+#### Note:
+1. The header has a totally different format than the data itself.
 You will have to slice out the header lines from all the lines you read.

-Remember, the header has a totally different format.
-You can split a string by whitespace into a list of strings using `str.split()`.
+2. You can split a string by whitespace into a list of strings using `.split()`.

-You will also have to slice out the date and daily total from each of those lists of strings.
+3. Extract the date sting from the date columns.

-If there are any days with `-` for data, explicitly drop them from your dataset.
+4. If there are any days with `-` for data, explicitly drop them from your dataset.

-Avoid using un-named "pairs" outside of dictionaries.
+5. Avoid using un-named "pairs" outside of dictionaries.

-If you need to group together individual instances of a date and a rainfall amount, use a named tuple.
+6. If you need to group together individual instances of a date and a rainfall amount use a tuple! ( Or perhaps look at the namedtuple form collections. )

 ## Advanced